martazarantonello/RDM_analysis/README.md

 6. **IMPORTANT** Here, the schedule file needs to be cleaned before it is pre-processed.
 To do so, please:
  - Run the `data/schedule_cleaning.py` file, where the function clean_schedule is present.
  - This will create the CIF_ALL_FULL_DAILY_toc-full_p4.pkl file
  - This is the cleaned version of the downloaded schedule file in .json.gz format.
+This data file has the suffix "p4" from it being the 4th section in the original schedule file.
+    The file is a newline-delimited JSON (NDJSON) file containing 5 types:
+    1. JsonTimetableV1 - Header/metadata
+    2. TiplocV1 - Location codes
+    3. JsonAssociationV1 - Train associations
+    4. JsonScheduleV1 - Schedule data (THIS IS WHAT WE EXTRACT)
+    5. EOF - End of file marker
  The schedule.py file already contains the correct code for this cleaned file to be called properly in the following sections.

 ## Data Pre-Processing